Gary Bettenhausen: Sprint cars

 Bettenhausen won the 1969 and 1971 sprint car championships.

-He won the 1980 and 1983 USAC Dirt Track championships in a Silver Crown car.
+Bettenhausen won the 1980 and 1983 USAC Dirt Track championships in a Silver Crown car.

-A crash at a Championship Dirt Car race (AKA Silver Crown Car) in Syracuse, New York on July 4, 1974, crushed his left arm and left it paralyzed.
+Bettenhausen suffered a crash at a Championship Dirt Car race (AKA Silver Crown Car) in Syracuse, New York on July 4, 1974, which crushed his left arm and left it paralyzed.
 He regained enough mobility to drive but never fully recovered from the injury.